thsetz/ps.herald/docs/ps.rst

 ps.herald module
 ----------------
-herald is a flask-based (http://flask.pocoo.org/ a web microframework) enabling us to display logging messages of the participating systems/services.
+ps_herald is  a flask-based (http://flask.pocoo.org/)  web microframework, enabling us to display logging messages of the participating systems/services.
+The flask implementation part is based on the documentation given on https://blog.miguelgrinberg.com/index.

 It uses sqlachemy to access the sqlite database.

-herald listens for html-requests (normally issued by an user-interface  e.g. firefox/safari/chrome ...) and returns corresponding log-messages.
+ps_herald listens for html-requests (normally issued by an user-interface  e.g. firefox/safari/chrome ...)
+and returns corresponding log-messages.

 The following picture shows a screenshot for the usage of  herald within google-chrome ...